The first step in this process is to decide whether you’d like to buy and install a new shower or fix the one you currently have.

 Before you begin: Things to consider

 It’s important to remember that fixing or replacing a shower will require you to switch off your water supply and do some basic plumbing, particularly if you’re replacing your shower altogether.
-To help this process go as smoothly and safely as possible, our FIRA Gold Certified installation experts are always ready and willing to help.

 Make sure you have a roll of thread seal tape, some pliers, and a slot? or cross?head screwdriver to hand if you are going to replace your leaking shower.
 You might also need a replacement washer if you are going to fix the shower you already have installed.